Amalan-ConStat/My-Personal-Website/content/home/about.md

 +++

 # Biography
-Amalan is currently focused in research topics for PhD and Masters using R statistical programming and statistics.
+Amalan is currently focused in research related work using R statistical programming and statistics which are topics similar to PhD, MPhil and Masters.
 Published his R package to CRAN, which is ["fitODBOD"](https://cran.r-project.org/package=fitODBOD).
 This package was a research project to fulfill credit requirements.
 Journal article is under review with the task of how to use this package to produce meaningful results for researchers.
 He is a committed researcher, even under